 The Township of Jefferson is 44 square miles, located in the northwestern part of New Jersey, and the northernmost town in Morris County.
 The Township was named after former United States President, Thomas Jefferson, and was formed as a Township by an Act of the New Jersey Legislature on February 11, 1804, from portions of Pequannock Township and Roxbury Township.
 The Township’s Police Department was formed on a part time basis in 1938 when Preston King was appointed as a part time Police Chief.

 In 1950 the Township Committee decided that Jefferson needed a full time police department.
 Prior to 1950 Police Services for the Township were also provided by the New Jersey State Police; State Troopers from Netcong State Police Barracks covered calls on the Lake Hopatcong side of town, and State Troopers from Newfoundland State Police Barracks covered calls on the Milton/Oak Ridge side of town.
 In 1950, Carl Carlson was appointed by the Township Committee to be the first full time Chief of Police.
-Chief Carlson was in charge of a handful of part-time police officers, including Russell Felter (father of the Township’s current Mayor) who later succeeded Chief Carlson.
+Chief Carlson was in charge of a handful of part-time police officers, including Russell Felter (father of the Township’s former Mayor, Russell Felter, Jr., who recently retired after serving 20 years as Mayor) who later succeeded Chief Carlson.

 The following have served as Chief of Police:

 - Russell Felter 1968 to 1983

 - Kenneth Wilsusen (acting) 1985 to 1986